thanos-io/thanos/docs/storage.md

     secret-key: <secret-key>
 ```

-Set the flags `--objstore.config.file` to reference to the configuration file.
+Set the flags `--objstore.config-file` to reference to the configuration file.

 AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)